quincarter/component-library-starter/README.md

 - [Nx Console](https://marketplace.visualstudio.com/items?itemName=nrwl.angular-console) - Great for executing workspace commands.
 This project is setup to simplify these commands with built in `package.json` scripts.
 If you want this, use it at your own risk.
 - [Ayu Mirage Color Scheme](https://marketplace.visualstudio.com/items?itemName=teabyii.ayu) - An easy on the eyes color scheme for VS Code that makes code much more pleasant to look at.
 - [Material Icon Theme](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme) - Colorful icons that give your VS Code some character
+- [Peacock](https://marketplace.visualstudio.com/items?itemName=johnpapa.vscode-peacock) - Colorizes your VSCode windows.
+Great for those of us that have 15 windows open at a time.
+Assign a color and recognize that code window immediately.